 Pie-in-the sky promises can end up costing you precious time and money.
 Consultants should espouse a realistic mindset and work with your company to set practical, achievable goals.
-It’s OK for a consultant to generate big ideas and transform these concepts into actionable plans if they are deemed beneficial to your company.
-Just be sure that expectations and timelines for reaching those goals are feasible.
+It’s okay for a consultant to generate big ideas and transform these concepts into actionable plans if they are deemed beneficial to your company, just be sure that expectations and timelines for reaching those goals are feasible.